UCI-GDIM32-W25/in-class-activities-nlburns33/README.md

 ## W1
 ### Activity 1:

-- Try to understand how the code is working and the syntax behind it
+Our advice was to understand how each line of code is working and the syntax behind it.

 ### Activity 2: